danielsaidi/DeckKit/README.md

 I will add better documentation if anyone starts using this library, but basically it works like this:

-* `CardItem` is a protocol.
-* Any model that is `Identifiable` and `Equatable` can implement `CardItem`.
+* `CardItem` is a protocol that inherits `Identifiable` and `Equatable`
 * A `Deck` can be created with any `CardItem` collection.

-Decs can be used as plain data objects, but can also bre presented with SwiftUI.
+Decks can be used as plain data objects, but can also bre presented with SwiftUI.

 ## Presenting a deck